 Our community of scholars are recognized for their talent by universities, publications and organizations around the world.

-To read more about Rebhorn's translation of The Decameron, visit Life & Letters.
+To read more about Bsumek’s course, visit Life & Letters.

 The College of Liberal Arts has more than 500 faculty members who are rigorous teachers and creative researchers who advance knowledge in the humanities and social sciences while preparing the next generation of thoughtful citizens and leaders.
 To learn more about our faculty, please visit the departmental directories listed below: